How to Draw a Spooky Tree

 These materials will help you create a spooky tree with ease.
 Feel free to experiment with different art supplies to bring out your artistic style.

-Step 2: Add Branches and Twigs
+Step 2: Add Smaller Branches and Twigs

-Step 3: Sketch the Tree’s Canopy
+Step 3: Sketch the Canopy (If Your Tree Has One)

 Step 4: Create a Moonlit Background